robinjhector/homebridge-tibber-price/README.md

 # Homebridge Tibber Price

-A simple homebridge plugin that will display prices from your Tibber account, in various forms:
+A simple homebridge plugin that will display prices from your Tibber account, in various forms.
+(See screenshot further down)

 ### Accessory: Actual price
 Shows the price, in the smallest denominator of the currency (öre, cents, etc).